-A: The full instruction videos and documentation are available online after purchase.
+A: The full instruction videos and documentation are available in our online portal after purchase.
 Search your inbox and spam folder for an email with subject line “Important instructions for Omega Concrete Countertop Sealer”.
+This email goes out automatically immediately upon purchase to the email address you provided in the shopping cart.
 It is essential to watch and read the full documentation before applying the sealer.

 A: Extensive testing for stain and acid resistance has been performed following the procedure explained here.
 Field testing and lab testing for UV stability, wet use, and freeze/thaw have been performed.
 Additional standardized tests for abrasion, impact resistance, adhesion and flexibility have also been performed.
 Here are the results.